-Golfer’s elbow, also known as medical epicondylitis, is a form of tendinitis similar to tennis elbow.
-Golfing is one of many sources of the affliction, which can result from any activity leading to overuse of the muscles and tendons of the forearm.
-While the painful sensation at the elbow is similar to tennis elbow, in the case of golfer’s elbow the pain and inflammation occur at the inside (or medial side) of the joint.
+Golfer’s elbow (medial epicondylitis), is a kind of tendinitis very similar to tennis elbow.
+Golfing is just one of several sources of this affliction, which could result from any activity resulting in overuse of tendons and the muscles of the forearm.
+The pain at the elbow is much like tennis elbow.
+Golfer’s elbow the inflammation and pain occur at the inside or medial side of the joint.

 The medial epicondyle is a bony prominence on the inside of the elbow.
-It is the insertion point for muscles used to bend the wrist downward.
-Forceful, repetitive bending of the fingers and wrist can lead to small ruptures of the muscle and tendon in this area.
-While the golfing swing produces a tightening in the flexor muscles and tendons they can lead to medial epicondylitis, other activities can produce the same injury.
+It’s the point for muscles used to bend down the wrist.
+Repetitive and forceful bending of the wrist and the fingers may result in small ruptures of the tendon and the muscle in this region.
+While the golf swing causes tightness in the flexor muscles.
+Tendons might lead to medial epicondylitis, other activities could cause the same injury.

 Case of injury

+Repetitive stress into the tendons of the forearm and the flexor muscles.
 Sudden trauma or blow to the elbow.
-Repetitive stress to the flexor muscles and tendons of the forearm.
-Repeated stress placed on the arm during the acceleration phase of the throwing motion.
-Underlying health issues including neck problems, rheumatism, arthritis or gout.
+Repeated stress is put on the arm when accelerating the throwing motion.
+Underlying health problems such as neck problems, gout, arthritis or rheumatism.

-Golfer’s elbow, while generally alleviated by proper rest, can cause increasing pain and unpleasantness if the stressful activity continues.
-The condition rarely requires surgery and responds well to proper rehabilitation.
-Should surgery be required, scar tissue is removed from the elbow where the tendons attach.
+If the activity continues golfer’s elbow, while alleviated by rest can cause unpleasantness and pain.
+The condition reacts well to rehabilitation and requiring surgery is rare.
+If it needs surgery scar tissue is removed from the elbow where the tendons attach.

-Those suffering from golfer’s elbow generally make a full recovery without surgery or advanced medical care, provided the injured elbow is afforded proper rest from the stressful activity.
+People suffering from golfer’s elbow usually make a complete recovery with no surgery if the proper rest is given from the stressful activity.

-Sport’s massage therapy has been shown to be effective in the short and long-term management of Golfer’s Elbow.
+Sports massage treatment has been proven to be effective in the short and long-term direction of Golfer’s Elbow.
 Aims to achieve:

-Restoration of normal muscle length, strength and movement patterns.
+- Restoration of muscle length, strength and movement patterns.